In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Introduction

 \section{Introduction}

 The ability to coherently couple artificial atoms to quantized electromagnetic modes underlies many of the key developments in quantum electronics, from fundamental studies of light--matter interaction to the implementation of superconducting quantum processors.
 In circuit quantum electrodynamics (circuit QED), this interaction can be engineered with unprecedented precision by integrating superconducting qubits with on-chip microwave resonators, enabling strong and even ultrastrong coupling regimes that go far beyond the reach of conventional cavity QED~\citep{Blais2021,Schoelkopf2008}.
 A typical platform in circuit-QED consists of a superconducting qubit coupled either capacitively or inductively to a superconducting coplanar waveguide (CPW) resonator~\citep{Wallraff2004,Blais2004}.
 The underlying light-matter interaction between the cavity mode and the qubit is described by the Rabi model which is one of the most fundamental models of light--matter interaction in quantum physics~\citep{Rabi1937}.
-This model comprises two distinct types of interactions: a resonant part $\propto(a^{\dagger}\sigma_{-}+a\sigma_{+})$, that conserves the total number of excitations, and a counter-rotating part $\propto(a^{\dagger}\sigma_{+}+a\sigma_{-})$, that does not.
+This model comprises two distinct types of interactions: a resonant part $\propto(a^{\dagger}\sigma_{-}+a\sigma_{+})$ and a counter-rotating part $\propto(a^{\dagger}\sigma_{+}+a\sigma_{-})$.
+While the resonant part conserves the total number of excitations, the counter-rotating term represents the simultaneous creation or annihilation of an excitation in both the qubit and the resonator.
+Because these processes change the total number of excitations in the system by $\pm2$, they are explicitly excitation-number nonconserving.

 The counter-rotating part can be omitted using the rotating--wave approximation (RWA), when the cavity and qubit frequencies are near resonance and the coupling is not too strong.
 The RWA simplifies the Rabi model to the Jaynes--Cummings (JC) model which works well in the weak and strong coupling regimes of cavity and circuit QED~\citep{Jaynes1963}.
 The JC model has been the basic model to describe seminal demonstrations such as quantum non--demolition qubit readout~\citep{Wallraff2004}, the generation of Fock states~\citep{Hofheinz2008}, the observation of multiphoton resonances~\citep{Deppe2008}, and the cavity mediated coupling between two qubits~\citep{Majer2007,Sillanpaeae2007}.